Monopole and instanton effects in QCD: Predictions of the chiral condensate and the decay constants

 \section{Predictions of the chiral condensate and the decay constants}

-In previous studies~\cite{DiGH2, DiGHP1, DiGH5}, we have shown that the values of the chiral condensate, which is defined as a negative value, decrease with increasing values of the magnetic charge $m_{c}$.
+In previous studies~\cite{DiGH2, DiGHP1, DiGH5}, we have shown that the values of the chiral condensate, which are defined as negative values, decrease with increasing values of the magnetic charge $m_{c}$.
 We found that the decay constants slightly increase with increasing values of the magnetic charge $m_{c}$.
-However, we could not explain these results.
+However, we cannot explain these results.

-In this section, we make predictions for quantitatively explaining the decreases in the chiral condensate and increases in the decay constants based on the models concerning the instanton.
+In this section, we make predictions to quantitatively explain the decreases in the chiral condensate and increases in the decay constants based on the models concerning the instanton.